Kashf Foundation: Innovation and Partnerships

 Kashf Foundation was the first MFI to demonstrate a women centric model in Pakistan, they developed women friendly microfinance products and a delivery methodology that addressed women's unique collaborative strengths.
 Kashf introduced micro-savings for low-income households and achieved both operational and financial self-sufficiency in 2003.
 Kashf was the first micro-finance institute to generate a consumer protection code.
 The Foundation raised commercial debt through the issuance of term finance certificates in 2007 and scaled up an appraisal backed lending model for low-income clients with two tiered financial education program for clients.
 Kashf has achieved progress in poverty status elevating 30% of its clients above the poverty line with households have a greater ability to save and quality life.
 They get better nutrition and can afford better health care.
 On the social side, women are more empowered and about 50% of the microfinance clients are Pakistani women.

 In 2015, Kashf became the first institution to offer financial services to the low-cost private school sector in Pakistan, by initiating its pilot program, Kashf School Sarmaya (KSS).
 Since its inception it has worked with more than 400 schools across Pakistan.
 Approximately 90 percent of KSS borrowers serve students from households making less than 400 PKR ($4) a day.

 Kashf has worked with a multitude of bilateral and multilateral donors, both national and international partners and NGOs including: Global Affairs Canada, FINCA International, Ernst and Young, Department for International Development, Grameen Foundation, Acumen Fund, ShoreBank, Women's World Banking, Consultative Group to Assist the Poor, United Bank Limited, Askari Bank, JS Bank, Jubilee Insurance Company Limited, Kiva, Meezan Bank, OMV, HBL Pakistan, MCB Bank Limited, Skoll Foundation, Triodos Bank, Agha Khan Foundation, and among other local and international microfinance state and private sectors.

 Media and social platforms

 Kashf had used theater for social development.
 Issues regarding education of girls, dowry, or violence against women have been approached through this medium.
 According to Zafar, "It’s part of our communication strategy in the field."
-In 2013, Kashf Foundation started collaborating through entrainment medium particularly of television, highlighting the issues of women in Pakistan, creating popular and acclaimed television series such as Rehaai, Udaari, and Aakhri Station.
+In 2013, Kashf Foundation started collaborating through entrainment medium particularly of television, highlighting the issues of women in Pakistan, creating popular and acclaimed television series such as Rehaai, Udaari, Aakhri Station and Zard Patton Ka Bunn.
 Kashf also has several other training and mentoring programs such as the Business Incubation Lab, which enables rising entrepreneurs to expand their businesses by learning to make networks, showcasing products and studying competition.
 These programs have successfully trained thousands of women leading them running them own businesses.
 Kashf has been praised for its initiatives towards these issues.